biolab/orange-hugo/content/blog/2019/2019-09-29-of-carrots-horses-and-fear-of-heights.md

 Connection between Correlations and Distribution has to be wired so that it uses Correlation's output "Correlations" not "Data".
 Correlations now shows the distribution of Pearson correlation coefficients on this data.
 Correlation coefficient is significant if it's in the 5 % tail of this distribution.
 You can fit some curve to this if you wish.

-{{% figure src="/blog_img/2019/2019-09-29-distributions.png" caption="" %}} \
+{{% figure src="/blog_img/2019/2019-09-29-distribution.png" caption="" %}} \

 Sieve demonstrates the problem.
 Open it and click Score Combinations.
 It will order the pairs according to their significance.
 For every pair we select, Sieve will also show its chi-square and the corresponding p-value (at the bottom left).
 Predictably, the first 50 pairs have p-values below 0.05.
-By using Score Combinations and picking the top ones, we commiting the same mistake as the imaginary friend.
+By using Score Combinations and picking the top ones, we are committing the same mistake as the imaginary friend.
 (Sieve does not compute Pearson coefficients but chi squares, yet in this context the two statistics are completely related.
 You can check that Correlations and VizRank show the same order of pairs.)

 So using Score Combinations (or similar buttons in other widgets) and then claiming it found and proved some relation, is exactly what my friend was doing.